 These implants can be completely metal free and cement free.

-Ceramic dental implants are replacements for the roots of a tooth/teeth, and generally have a crown attached to the implant to mimic the natural tooth.
+Ceramic dental implants in the UK are replacements for the roots of a tooth/teeth, and generally have a crown attached to the implant to mimic the natural tooth.

 The connection between the crown and the implant is called an abutment.